AN EGALITARIAN VIEW OF

 [Also related: "The 'Illusion' of Free Will?"]

 In an egalitarian society people would not destroy the environment--the earth, our only home planet!--that we live in and absolutely depend upon for life.
 In our present non-egalitarian (class inequality) society, the people with the real power are indeed destroying our environment.
 When it is more profitable for a corporation to act recklessly in a way that pollutes the environment, it does so.
 This is why British Petroleum drilled through 18,000 feet of sea floor under 5,000 feet of seawater in the Gulf of Mexico and ignored basic safety requirements, resulting in the worst environmental catastrophe in history.
-This is why corporations destroy our vital rain forests and create radioactive "sacrifice zones."
+This--not sensible use of resources to provide for human needs while avoiding harm to the environment that will negatively affect future generations--is why corporations destroy our vital rain forests and create radioactive "sacrifice zones."

-The destruction of our environment would not happen if the people with the real power in society viewed the environment as profoundly special--sacred or enchanted or a living part of humanity, to cite some phrases that have been used in this regard.
-But when the environment--the physical reality in which we live--is perceived by the rich and powerful very differently, as just dead stuff that is "not us" and that is there for us to use as we wish, then destroying or polluting it is not troublesome in their view.
+In contrast, the destruction of our environment--by which I mean the destruction of its aesthetic or economic value for everyone except possibly a tiny minority or the rich and powerful--that sometimes happens today would not happen if the people with the real power in society viewed the environment as profoundly special--sacred or enchanted or a living part of humanity, to cite some phrases that have been used in this regard.
+But when the environment--the physical reality in which we live--is perceived by the rich and powerful very differently, as just dead stuff that is "not us" and that is there for them to use as they wish, then destroying or polluting it is not troublesome in their view.

 Corporations are far more able to pollute or destroy our environment when the general public fails to sharply condemn their fundamentally wrong (as I will discuss below) view of physical reality.
 This is why it is important to think about what is a sensible view of physical reality.